gabrielmcg/Docker-docs/ops/README.md

 <div class="body">
 <p class="p">This solution supports two types of Splunk deployment.
 Firstly, there is a built-in deployment
 useful for demos and for getting up to speed with Splunk.
-Alternatively, the solution can be configuired to interact with a standalone, production Splunk deployment that you set up independently.
+Alternatively, the solution can be configured to interact with a standalone, production Splunk deployment that you set up independently.
 In this case, you must explicitly configure the universal forwarders with external "forward servers" (Splunk indexers), whereas this happens automatically with the built-in option.